 Stratigraphy and sedimentology applied to paleoenvironments, paleoceanography and paleolimnology.
 Research interests include orbital stratigraphy, sea-level history, carbonate platform evolution, petrophysical heterogeneity of hydrocarbon reservoirs, lacustrine sedimentation and paleoclimatology.
 Current projects include the relationship between Sr isotopic content of the oceans and sea-level chronology, the global climatic significance of episodes of oceanic anoxia recorded in Cretaceous carbonates of northeastern Mexico, and the paleoclimate history of the High Sierra as deduced from Lake Tahoe sediment cores.

 Pinter's research focuses on earth-surface processes (geomorphology) applied to a broad range of problems.
 Much recent work involves rivers, fluvial geomorphology, flood hydrology, floodplains, and watersheds.
 His research group applies fluvial geomorphology, hydrologic and statistical tools, hydraulic modeling, and other approaches to assess river dynamics and flood hazards.
-Although much current research focuses on rivers, he continues to work on a broad range of processes that shape the earth surface and operate.
+Although much current research focuses on rivers, he continues to work on a broad range of processes that shape the earth surface and operate, in particular, over anthropogenic time scales.

 Sumner reconstructs ancient environments across Earth history and on Mars.
 Her lab group uses stratigraphic, sedimentological, and petrographic studies of carbonate sequences to reconstruct ancient environments and ocean chemistry to better understand microbial life on Earth.
 They use the Mars Science Laboratory to develop environmental and stratigraphic models for strata in Gale Crater, Mars, to understand its past habitability.
 In addition, the group applies diverse techniques to understand the effects of recent climate change on photosynthetic microbial communities growing in ice-covered Antarctic lakes.